-- a) I am a member in good standing with my governing actuarial body, [Name of Organization] and comply with its [Code/Rules of Professional Conduct] - b) I meet the qualification standards of the Central Bank of Trinidad and Tobago to value the policy liabilities and other actuarial liabilities of [Name of insurance company]; and - c) The valuation of policy liabilities and other actuarial liabilities of [Name of Insurance Company], was conducted in accordance with the Insurance Act, 2018 and its regulations, International Financial Reporting Standards, standards of actuarial practice in Trinidad and Tobago, and guidelines issued by the Central Bank of Trinidad and Tobago.
+- a) I am a member in good standing with my governing actuarial body, [Name of Organization] and comply with its [Code/Rules of Professional Conduct] - b) I meet the qualification standards of the Central Bank of Trinidad and Tobago to make a valuation of the policy liabilities and other actuarial liabilities of [Name of insurance company]; and - c) The valuation of policy liabilities and other actuarial liabilities of [Name of Insurance Company], was conducted in accordance with the Insurance Act, 2018, International Financial Reporting Standards, standards of actuarial practice, guidelines, and Instructions issued by the Central Bank of Trinidad and Tobago.

-In my opinion the amount of the policy liabilities and other actuarial liabilities of [Name of Insurance Company] reported in its financial statements prepared in accordance with International Financial Reporting Standards for the year ended [Date] is appropriate for this purpose and the annual returns presents fairly the results of the valuation.
+In my opinion the amount of the policy liabilities and other actuarial liabilities of [Name of Insurance Company] reported in its financial statements prepared in accordance with International Financial Reporting Standards for the year ended [Date] is appropriate for this purpose and the annual returns presents fairly the policy liabilities and other actuarial liabilities of [Name of Insurance Company].

-Name of Appointed Actuary [Name, Title, Qualification] Signature of Appointed Actuary
+Name of Appointed Actuary [Name, Title, Qualification] Signature of Appointed Actuary Date

-Date

-9. APPENDIX II - Two examples of circumstance requiring a qualified opinion7
+9 APPENDIX II - Two examples of circumstance requiring a qualified opinion